SlimeTraditionalTranslation/Slimefun-Main-Wiki/pages/Heated-Pressure-Chamber.md

----
-title: "Heated-Pressure-Chamber"
-description: ""
-lead: ""
-date: 2021-12-27T00:00:00+08:00
-lastmod: 2021-12-27T00:00:00+08:00
-draft: false
-images: []
-menu:
-  docs:
-    parent: "tbd"
-weight: 999
-toc: false
----

-The Heated Pressure Chamber is an [Electric Machine](/docs/slimefun/electric-machines) which is used for a few specific end-game recipes.
+The Heated Pressure Chamber is an [Electric Machine](https://github.com/Slimefun/Slimefun4/wiki/Electric-Machines) which is used for a few specific end-game recipes.

-It is a more robust and more powerful version of the [Pressure Chamber](/docs/slimefun/pressure-chamber).
+It is a more robust and more powerful version of the [Pressure Chamber](https://github.com/Slimefun/Slimefun4/wiki/Pressure-Chamber).

 ## Heated Pressure Chamber Tiers